librity/ft_minirt/README.md

 </div>

-<p align="center"> A ray tracer that renders spheres, planes, squares, cylinders and triangles.
+<p align="center"> A ray tracer that renders spheres, planes and cylinders.
   <br>
 </p>